Beu Health Center

 Diphtheria, Tetanus, Pertussis

-Students shall provide dates of any combination of three or more doses of Diphtheria, Tetanus, and Pertussis containing vaccine.
+Students shall provide dates of any combination of three or more doses of Diphtheria, Tetanus containing vaccine.
 One dose must be Tdap vaccine.
 The last dose of vaccine (DTP, DTaP, DT, Td, or Tdap) must have been received within 10 years prior to the term of current enrollment.

 - The minimum time interval between the first and second dose must have been at least four weeks (28 days), with the third dose having been received at least six months after the second or last dose of the basic series.